aws-samples/llm-apps-workshop/blogs/rag/blog_post.md

     ```

 5. You can access the app in a new browser tab using a URL that is
-    similar to your SageMaker Studio domain URL.
-For example, if your
+    similar to your Studio domain URL.
+For example, if your Studio URL
-    SageMaker Studio URL is
+    is
     `https://d-randomidentifier.studio.us-east-1.sagemaker.aws/jupyter/default/lab?`
     then the URL for your Streamlit app will be
     `https://d-randomidentifier.studio.us-east-1.sagemaker.aws/jupyter/default/**proxy/8501/webapp**`.
     If the port number noted in the previous step is different from 8501
     then use that instead of 8501 in the URL for the Streamlit app.
-Here
+The
-    is a screenshot of the app with a couple of user questions.
+    following screenshot shows the app with a couple of user questions.
     <img src="img/ML-14328-streamlit-app.png" id="fig-qa-bot"
     alt="Question answering bot" />

 ### A closer look at the RAG implementation in the Lambda function

-Now that we have the application working end-to-end, lets take a closer
+Now that we have the application working end to end, lets take a closer
 look at the Lambda function.
 The Lambda function uses
 [`FastAPI`](https://fastapi.tiangolo.com/lo/) to implement the REST API
 for RAG and the [`Mangum`](https://pypi.org/project/mangum/) package to
-wrap the API with a handler that we will package and deploy in the AWS
+wrap the API with a handler that we package and deploy in the function.
-Lambda.
-We use the AWS API Gateway to route all incoming requests to
+We use the API Gateway to route all incoming requests to invoke the
-invoke the lambda and handle the routing internally within our
+function and handle the routing internally within our application.
-application.

 The following code snippet shows how we find documents in the OpenSearch
 index that are similar to the user question and then create a prompt by